Meet Our Staff:

 DRC Pop-up Mentor

-Janine Dolley (pronouns she/her) our newest staff member is joining us to facilitate our new Pop-Ups in the greater Massena area.
+Janine Dolley (pronouns she/her) our newest staff member is joining us to facilitate our Pop-Ups in the greater Massena area.
 Janine recently returned to the North Country after living in Florida for 18 years.
 She raised her children here and they attended area schools.
 She also homeschooled her youngest for a short time.

 As a neurodivergent person, Janine understands that not all people respond the same to formal environments and methods of learning and has decades of experience researching and adapting to maximize learning opportunities for herself and others.
 When her children were young, she ran a licensed home daycare where she provided not only care, but a myriad of educational and enrichment opportunities for the little ones.
 As her own children grew, she found other ways of supporting them and youth in the community, including facilitating a successful youth group for many years prior to moving from the area.